 It’s admittedly different building a professional relationship with a client online or through phone calls compared to making in-person connections like I did in my previous jobs, but that’s part of professional growth; we have to step out of our comfort zones to truly know what we’re capable of!

-I wouldn’t have known that I could run an editorial business from my own home had I not taken that small breath and clicked on Phon’s link for High-Level Proofreading Pro.
+I wouldn’t have known that I could run an editorial business from my own home had I not taken that small breath and clicked on Phon’s link for High-Level Proofreading And Copyediting Pro.

 How has your editorial business impacted your life?